-- Deprecated: the FrequentCategoryImputer was inthe CategoricalVariableImputer. tegrated into class To perform frequent category imputation now use: CategoricalVariableImputer(imputation_method='frequent') - Renamed: the AddNaNBinaryImputer is now called AddMissingIndicator. - New: the OutlierTrimmer was introduced into the package and allows you to remove outliers from the dataset
+- Deprecated: the FrequentCategoryImputer was in-CategoricalVariableImputer. tegrated the into class perform frequent imputation То category now use: CategoricalVariableImputer(imputation_method='frequent') - Renamed: the AddNaNBinaryImputer is now called AddMissingIndicator. - New: the OutlierTrimmer was introduced into the package and allows you to remove outliers from the dataset